 - 1. Eye protection, gloves, and lab coats are available and required when working with chemicals - 2.
 Closed-toed shoes are required - 3.
 Locations of accident and safety equipment: - a.
 First-aid kit is located on wall to right of sink - b.
-Eye wash station is located to the right of the sink - c.
-Shower is located downstairs - d.
+Eye wash station is located in the middle of the sink - c.
+Shower is in the middle of the lab - d.
 Spill pads are located under sink - 4.
-Report any accidents immediately to Amy Costa and/or Rich Delaney - 5.
+Report any accidents immediately to Amy Costa and/or Sarah Oktay - 5.
 Nearest Medical Facility is the Provincetown Health Center located at 49 Harry Kemp Way - 6.
 All liquid chemicals must be stored below eye level - 7.
 All chemicals must be properly labeled and stored at all times.
 Hazardous labels must indicate what harm the chemical represents. - 8.
 MSDS sheets are located in the file cabinet in folder labeled MSDS - 9.
 Laboratory must comply with local building/fire codes. - 10.
 Wastes must be properly stored in their own container (i.e. acetone waste in container labeled "Acetone Waste," acid waste in container labeled "Acid Waste," etc.) - 11.
 Disposal of hazardous waste will be done through Barnstable County's Cape Cod Cooperative Extension.
 (Hazardous waste generator status: very small quantity generator, limited primarily to copper sulfate required for nitrate/nitrite analyses and activation of cadmium coil and acetone.)